Lesterpaintstheworld/terminal-velocity/characters/character_development.md

 # Character Development Insights for "Terminal Velocity"

 ## Knowledge Gaps Identified
 - Further exploration needed on the societal impacts of AI integration and the ethical considerations involved, particularly in relation to marginalized communities.
 This should ensure that these themes are woven into character arcs and interactions throughout the narrative, enhancing the depth and relatability of the characters.
+Additionally, insights into the emotional stakes of each character will be crucial for their development.
 - Additional insights required on Isabella's internal conflicts regarding AI rights and her evolving relationship with Marcus.
+This includes her struggles with the ethical implications of her advocacy and the personal stakes involved in her relationship with Marcus.
 - Clarification on Marcus's transition from skepticism to collaboration with AI, emphasizing his moral dilemmas and growth.
+This should highlight the internal conflict he faces as he reconciles his corporate interests with the ethical implications of AI integration.
 - Documented knowledge gaps and isolated information clusters uncovered during the scan to guide future integration efforts and content development.

 ## Character Arc Evolution Log